jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue left">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeiai3i7qsdsc5hj47ajhpevwifnxowcd6idbdcwbnrznyqmn47zmjq" alt="drawing">
   <p>Right.
-The wrapped ETH on our fork is worthless, but that's fine because you'll have that same wrapped ETH on the bridge fork.</p>
+The wrapped ETH on our fork is worthless, but that's fine.
+You have it on the bridge fork.</p>
 </div>

 <div class="dialogue right">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeihfgmywf6lpgx3k2p6j23qw636x3hg3jap2vwhufi4izyj3ifnwoy" alt="drawing">
   <p>Yeah, but then on our fork, I can still use a DEX to swap the worthless wrapped eth for a native token.
-Now I have the valuable ETH from the bridge fork, and I also have valuable native tokens on our fork.
+Now I have the valuable ETH on the bridge fork, but I <i>also</i> have valuable native tokens on our fork.
 I doubled up.</p>
 </div>

 <div class="dialogue left">